YChonsin/hello-world/README.md

 # hello-world
-My first repository in Github.
+My first day in Github.
 Hello World!
 YChonsin!
 He is going to be a great programmer and extremely rich!